00-kelvin/qbb2022-answers/day4-homework/README.md

 * In both the corrected and uncorrected charts, power increases with increasing probability (further away from the expected probability of 0.5) and with increasing number of tosses.
 * In the corrected chart, an even greater number of tosses and greater difference between the expected and observed probabilities are needed for the test to have a higher power score.

+**Part D**

+* This study is focused on the biological phenomenon of transmission distortion, which is when a diploid, heterozygous organism passes on its alleles to offspring in proportions other than the expected 50% as predicted by Mendel's Law of Segregation (or, described another way, the organism produces unequal numbers of gametes possessing each of the two alleles).
+* Comparison between my simulation and the paper:
+	- "Probability" in my paper is analagous to "Transmission rate" in the paper, as both refer to the phenomenon which is tested deviating from the expected 0.5 probability.
+In both cases, the power of the test increses as probability/transmission rate deviates further from the expected value of 0.5.
+	- Number of tosses and number of sperm are also analogs, referring to the number of "trials" or "test subjects"; again, in both cases, increasing the number increases the power of the statistical test.
+	- n_iters in my simulation corresponds to the "1000 independent simulations" run in the study to compute the power for each study design
+	- One notable difference is that in my simulation, multiple testing correction decreased power of the tests more dramatically for low-toss number tests regardless of probability, whereas in the study, low-transmission rate studies were more sensitive to losing power when subjected to multiple testing correction.
+	- Both simulations use a binomial test because the aim is to test the statistical significance of a deviation from the expected binomial distribution of observations that can take two values: heads vs. tails, or allele 1 vs. allele 2.